 - Nelson Mandela Museum, Mthatha;

 The objective of the MRM is to contribute to the development of a caring society by reviving the spirit of Ubuntu/Botho (humanity).
-It also seeks to realise the values and ideals enshrined in the Constitution of the Republic of South Africa of 1996.
+It also seeks to realise the values and ideals enshrined in the Constitution.

 - Arts Alive International Festival in Newtown in Johannesburg provides the best in homegrown and overseas entertainment in September.